LWVPullman/LeagueWebsite/README.md

 # Current TO DOs:
 ## For Developers
+1. Instead of saying "check out our events" include whatever the newest post is in events.
+      - This one might be difficult, I haven't found anything that suggests that this is possible.
-1. Integrate PDF's from observer corps
+3. Integrate PDF's from observer corps
-2. Reduce right side padding for archive pages
+4. Reduce right side padding for archive pages
-3. Set website URL to leagues website
+5. Set website URL to leagues website

 ## Things to do for anyone:
 1. write into the readme, what photos are (Bobbie)